cysouw/diathesis/text/c02_case.md

 ### [ N– | NA ] Accusative addition {#sec:case-accusative-addition}

 There are various kinds of objects that can be added to apparent intransitives, leading to a bare applicative construction.
-For example: a competitive entity in sports \Next[a], the result of an actions \Next[b], the name of the result of an action \Next[c] and possibly many other \Next[d,e].
+For example: a competitive entity in sports \Next[a], the result of an action \Next[b], the name of the result of an action \Next[c] and possibly many other \Next[d,e].

 \ex.
  \a.
 Er ist/hat den Marathon gelaufen.